-First, the writer is of the view that we should protect that environment and ultimately the world, for future generations.
-However, it may not be equitable to expect that countries like China and Ghana for example should have the same level of obligations to reduce the emission of greenhouse gases.
+First, the writer is of the view that we should protect that environment and ultimately the World, for future generations.
+However, it may not be equitable to expect that countries like China and Ghana, for example, should have the same level of obligations to reduce the emission of greenhouse gases.
 Countries in Africa should ultimately reduce same; but should do this, more slowly and have up to three times the period, countries like the United States of America and China do have, considering their population, level of greenhouse gas emissions, and extent of industrialization or development.

 What should be done instead is to encourage more carbon capture and sequestration technologies and capabilities.
 There should be the encouragement of practices that will have countries utilize flare gas or gas that would ordinarily have been flared.
 There should also be financial incentives to develop technology around concepts such as clean coal and clean coal technology.
 Then more and more countries should be encouraged to act like Qatar which has placed more emphasis on gas, which is a much cleaner fossil fuel.

-For the writer, the question many fossil-rich developing country ought to be asking is what the West wants them to do with their enormous fossil fuel deposits?
-Since fossil fuels are finite, the world may need to wait for same to run out first, whilst steps continue to gradually replace fossils with renewables and other clean energy options, but thirty (30) years won't cut it!
-We cant completely or nearly completely, in Africa, phase-out fossil fuels of fossil fuelsbased productive activities or even products like cars.
+For the writer, the question many fossil-rich developing country ought to be asking is, what the West wants them to do with their enormous fossil fuel deposits?
+Since fossil fuels are finite, the world may need to wait for same to nearly run out first, whilst steps continue to gradually replace fossils with renewables and other clean energy options, but thirty (30) years won't cut it!
+We cant completely or nearly completely, in Africa, phase-out fossil fuels of fossil fuels- based productive activities or even products like cars.

-For a country like Nigeria, whilst seeking to transition, it does make sense for the country to stop at the 'gas bus stop' for a while, before gradually moving to full-on renewables, especially considering that gas is also quite clean and a country like Nigeria does have in abundance.
+For a country like Nigeria, whilst seeking to transition, it does make sense for the country to pause at the 'gas bus stop' for a while, before gradually moving to full-on renewables, especially considering that gas is also quite clean and a country like Nigeria does have in abundance.
+We require energy justice and addition by being allowed to add value and in tune derive value from our abundant natural gas resources.

 A number of African countries are rich in gas resources and are newly developing gas infrastructure.
 Some of them are also looking at gas monetization projects and infrastructural development like the popular AKK project in Nigeria, to achieve gas-centric economic development.
-A country like Nigeria has declared the years 2021- 2030 as the Decade of Gas to promote the use of resources it does have in abundance.
+A country like Nigeria has declared the years 2021-2030 as the Decade of Gas to promote the use of resources it does have in abundance.
 The option for such countries will appear to be to first apply a stop-gap of gas utilization before gradually transiting to renewable energy sources.
 The writer refers to that, as the concept of a gas bus stop.
 Also, increasingly, countries like Nigeria are developing programs to utilize what would otherwise have been gas emissions and amongst such programs are the gas flare commercialization program.
 This is a local Nigerian solution to wastage and environmental pollution.
 This, thus suggests that local solutions may be found more effective, especially when implemented as collaborative approaches.
 Same may be more fruitful than what may be considered a somewhat myopic approach, which seeks to keep the developing and under-developed world in energy poverty.